Transparency data

 Applies to England

-This document provides details of what personal data Department for Education (DfE) process about members of the public.
+This document provides details of what personal data Department for Education (DfE) processes about members of the public.

-The department carries out due diligence checks (including internet searches) into public social media of individuals who apply for roles to support us in policy making, for example, those applying to be part of the Teacher and Headteacher Reference Groups.
+The department carries out due diligence checks, including internet searches, into public social media of individuals who apply for roles to support us in policy making.
+This could be, for example, those applying to be part of the Teacher and Headteacher Reference Groups.

-Below are non-exhaustive examples of where the DfE may carry out these checks:
+Examples of where the DfE may carry out checks include:

 • speakers for DfE funded or sponsored events and communications activities